 13. Hyde Park

 When speaking of the artsiest neighborhoods in the Windy City, we’d be remiss not to bring up Hyde Park.
 Architecture buffs, history fanatics, and art lovers will thrive here.
-For instance, it’s the Chicago neighborhood Barack and Michelle Obama once called home.
-But it’s also where you’ll find the Frederick C. Robie House, a Frank Lloyd Wright-designed building that is now a designated UNESCO World Heritage Site and a house museum owned by the University of Chicago and open to visitors.
+It’s the Chicago neighborhood Barack and Michelle Obama once called home.
+But it’s also where you’ll find the Frederick C. Robie House, a Frank Lloyd Wright-designed building that is now a designated UNESCO World Heritage Site and a house museum owned by the University of Chicago — and it’s open to visitors.

-Let PODS Help You Move to One of These Cool Neighborhoods in Chicago
+Let PODS Help You Move to One of the Coolest Neighborhoods in Chicago

 Sofia Rivera is a Brooklyn-based lifestyle editor and frequent contributor to the PODS Blog.
 Her work has appeared in Boston magazine, Apartment Therapy, and more.
 You can most often find her redecorating her apartment, trying out a new recipe, or trekking all over the city.